ezeadai/sappho-poem-generator/README.md

 ## License

-This project is licensed under the [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/) license.
+This project/code is licensed under the [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/) license.

 You may share this project with attribution, but you may not modify it or use it for commercial purposes.